 Introduction to Isle Royale and Its Living Laboratory

 Isle Royale sits in the cold waters of Lake Superior, a remote island covered in boreal forest, wetlands, and rocky ridges.
-Because it is isolated, its ecosystems behave like a simplified world where causes and effects stand out clearly.
+Worth adding: because it is isolated, its ecosystems behave like a simplified world where causes and effects stand out clearly.
 On this island, wolves and moose have lived together for decades, creating one of the longest studies of predator–prey relationships in history.
 Researchers do not rely on guesses.
 They count tracks, examine bones, record weather, and follow families across seasons.

 Why Predator and Prey Numbers Change Over Time